 How Does Social Media Affect Customer Experience?

 Social Media is the Voice of the Customer.
 That voice shares a customer’s experience with the world.
-When it is good, it becomes a brand ambassador and promoter.
+When it is good, you have brand ambassador and promoter.
 When it is bad, that voice erodes brand equity and tarnishes brand image.
-This year, Pepsi tried to be relevant and used social racism protests for the set up of its latest ad.
+This year, Pepsi tried to be relevant.
+The beverage company used social racism protests for the set up of its latest ad.

-The backlash was immediate customer engagement that Pepsi had to manage in order to keep the intended brand message on point.
-The perception of the customers did not match the intention of the brand.
+The social media backlash was immediate.
+Pepsi had to manage negative social media engagement in order to keep the intended brand message on point.
+In this case, the perception of the customers did not match the intention of the brand.
+And it all played out on social media.

-When JetBlue was designing the customer experience at the JFK check in lobby in New York, we hoped to hear comparisons to the Apple store on Social Media.
+On the other hand, when JetBlue was designing the customer experience at the JFK check in lobby in New York, we hoped to hear comparisons to the Apple store on Social Media.
 This was the sign that we built the experience we imagined.
 The tweets came and we knew.
 Our brand message has been received.
+We did what we set out to do.
+And that improved customer experience shown through on social media.

 Social Media is a collaborative space where customers engage with brands on products design and usability.
 They discuss product specifications.
 In some cases, they even build their own products.
 Glossier’s best-selling product was produced entirely based on customer feedback via social media.